tritonhacks/thwebdev-24/source/Example/Backend.md

 ---
 layout: default
 title: Creating the Backend
+nav_order: 3
+permalink: /Example/Backend
+parent: An Example
 has_children: false
-parent: An Example
-permalink: /Example/Backend
-nav_order: 4
 ---

 # Creating our Backend